My Motivation: Watching resistance melt away and people own their True Power!

 Influenced by Engineering

-Prior to establishing Spiral Impact, formerly Lifeworks, I spent ten years working as a project engineer in product development at Delco Remy, at the time a division of General Motors.
+Prior to establishing Spiral Impact, I spent ten years working as a project engineer in product development at Delco Remy, at the time a division of General Motors.
 As one of the first female engineers, I was a bit of a pioneer!

-I frequently get the question, “How does one make the transition from engineer to performance improvement speaker?”
+I frequently get the question, “How does one make the transition from engineer to performance improvement expert?”
 My response is, “I do the same thing only now with people, improving performance by helping people do more, better with less!”

 My responsibilities included product design and manufacturing resident product engineer.
 I earned a BS in Mechanical Engineering from Trine University (formally, Tri-State University).